 Berths: 3 Travel seats: 4 Base vehicle: Citroën Jumper Gross weight: 3,500kg Payload: 650kg

-The Travel Van is the Bürstner's entry in the slimline low-profile market, with a width of just 2.20m, compared with 2.30m of the Harmony Line and Ixeo coachbuilts.
-Today, it comes with just one layout, the 620 G boasting fixed single beds over a garage.
+The Travel Van has been a fixture in the Bürstner brochure, albeit as a slightly niche model, since 2008.
+It is the company’s entry in the slimline low-profile market, with a width of just 2.20m, compared with 2.30m of the Harmony Line and Ixeo coachbuilts.
+Today, it comes with just one layout, the 620 G, boasting fixed single beds over a garage.

 You’ll probably have guessed that the Edition 30 comes with a lot more kit than previous Travel Vans.
-That starts in the cab, where a Pioneer double-DIN multi-media unit includes sat-nav and a rear-view camera (which can display what’s behind even when you’re going forwards).
-There’s a leather steering wheel, driver and passenger airbags, cab air-conditioning, ESP with Hill Holder and Traction Plus, central cupholders, aluminium-effect dash’ trim and height-adjustable seats, too.
+That starts in the cab, where a Pioneer double-DIN multimedia unit includes sat-nav and a rear view camera (which can display what’s behind even when you’re going forwards).
+There’s a leather steering wheel, driver and passenger airbags, cab air-con, ESP with Hill Holder and Traction Plus, central cup holders, aluminium-effect dash trim and height-adjustable seats, too.
+The few optional extras (none of which featured here) include automatic air-con with pollen filter, front foglights, a 120-litre fuel tank and heated cab seats.

-It’s not just the fancy upholstery that impresses here, but the big overcab sunroof and the rail-mounted movable/removable reading lights over the table.
-Pity there are no spotlights in the cab, but a trio of ceiling spots give good general illumination.
-There’s a Heki sunroof over the lounge, too, but disappointingly it’s the cheap, push-up type.
-The upright nature of the half-dinette is another minor downside, along with the compromised front bed – both common to most rivals.
-Drop the heavy table down onto a lower rail, add a large infill cushion and a child’s bed is created.
-But, even with feet on the cab seat, said child needs to be small – mattress length is only 1.50m.
+The upright half-dinette seating is another minor downside, along with the compromised front bed – both common to many rivals.
+Drop the heavy table onto a lower rail, add a large infill cushion and a child’s bed is created.
+But, even with feet on the cab seat, that child needs to be small.

 What is lacking is kitchen worktop, especially as there’s no extension panel.
-However, a loose cover for the sink and a little surface area in front of the three-rings-in-line hob do their best to save the day.
-Storage is much better, thanks to a trio of large soft-close drawers, one of them kitted out for cutlery.
+However, a loose cover for the sink and a little area in front of the three-rings-in-line hob do their best to save the day.
+Storage is much better, thanks to a trio of large soft-close drawers.
 Alongside is a 96-litre Thetford fridge with automatic energy selection.
-Then, across the gangway, coat hooks and a full-length mirror on the bathroom wall are welcome details.
+Then, across the gangway, coat hooks and a full-length mirror on the washroom wall are welcome details.

-Inside the washroom things get better still.
-There’s no shortage of room to use the swivel cassette toilet, the basin is large and comes with a swish waterfall tap, and there’s a large backlit mirror, soap dispenser and mug.
-Only the lack of towel hooks is a negative.
-That will be forgiven, though, when you unclip the curved wall (on which the mirror and basin are mounted) and rotate it over the loo.
-Now there’s a decent-sized shower with two drain holes and a concertina screen (not a clingy curtain) to cover the door.
+Inside the washroom, things get better still.
+There’s no shortage of room to use the swivel cassette toilet, the basin is large and comes with a swish waterfall tap, and there’s a large backlit mirror, a soap dispenser and a mug.
+Only the lack of any towel hooks is a negative.
+There’s a decent-sized shower with two drain holes and a concertina screen to cover the door.
+Top marks!